CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

   - `cloc` - Runs [CLOC](https://github.com/AlDanial/cloc) to count the lines of code on the Source and Specs directories.
 This requires [Perl](http://www.perl.org/) to execute.
   - `coverage` - Runs coverage and opens the default browser with the results
   - `eslint` - Runs [ESLint](http://eslint.org/), a static code analysis tool, on the entire source tree
-  - `eslint-watch` - A never-ending task that watches your file system for changes to Cesium and runs ESLint on any changed source files
   - `prettier` - Formats the code base using [Prettier](https://prettier.io/)
   - `prettier-check` - Verifies prettier formatting, but does not write the output
 - **Testing scripts** -- build and run the unit tests